karlhulme/jsonotron/workspaces/jss/docs.autogen.md

 properties:
   addressLines:
     $ref: hugeString
-    documentation: An array of address lines that make up the main body of the address.
+    documentation: The lines that make up the address.
   postalCode:
     $ref: shortString
-    documentation: A postal code.
+    documentation: The postal code of the address.
   countryCode:
     $ref: countryCode
-    documentation: A value from the countryCode enumeration that indicates the country.
+    documentation: The country where the address is situated.
 required:
   - addressLines
   - postalCode